 What to Look for in a Kitchen Sink

-Figuring out the correct size sink can be tricky, because there are a few different elements at play.
-Consider not only the length, width, and depth of the basin, but also the dimensions of the entire sink and the depth of the counter.
-The recommendation is that your sink should be at least 27 inches long, 19 inches wide, and 7 inches deep, although that can easily be adjusted if you have a tiny kitchen or a corner sink.
+Figuring out the correct size sink can be tricky because there are a few different elements at play.
+Consider not only the length, width, and depth of the basin but also the dimensions of the entire sink and the depth of the counter.
+The recommendation is that your sink should be at least 27 inches long, 19 inches wide, and 7 inches deep, though that can easily be adjusted if you have a tiny kitchen or a corner sink.

 You might not realize it at first, but sinks can actually be installed in several different ways.
 Drop-in (or top-mount) sinks are simply placed into a hole cut into the countertop, making them the easiest to install.
 Undermount sinks are attached below the countertop, creating a flat, seamless appearance that will please those with more modern sensibilities.
-Farmhouse (or apron-front) sinks have exploded in popularity over the past few years.
-The fronts of these sinks are exposed, replacing the cabinetry and making a surprising statement.
+Farmhouse (or apron-front) sinks have their fronts exposed, replacing the cabinetry and making a surprising statement.

 Why Trust The Spruce?

 This roundup was researched and written by Camryn Rabideau, a freelance writer for The Spruce who is an expert on all things home.
 She has a bachelor’s degree in fashion merchandising and design, and she’s taken several courses in interior decorating.